Generate Tests with SmartBear AI

 Select OK.

 After you enable SmartBear AI, the Open SmartBear AI button becomes active in the navigation bar.
-Use this button to open the Generate Tests with SmartBear AI dialog.
-When SmartBear AI is disabled, the button remains inactive.
+Click this button to open the Generate Tests with SmartBear AI dialog.

 Control SmartBear AI in managed deployments